 As a result of these dangers and the filthy traveling conditions in steerage compartments on sailing vessels, New York State appointed a commission in 1847 to inspect ships and the onshore activities of known thieves and swindlers.
 In 1855, a new immigrant landing depot called Castle Garden was constructed in Battery Park on the southern tip of Manhattan to protect the new arrivals.

-In a direct reference to the Western territories, the New York Herald of May 15, 1856, reported that “It is pleasant to learn that the immigrants who have lately arrived have been of better class than usual.
+In a direct reference to the Western territories, the New York Herald of May 15, 1856, reported that “It is pleasant to learn that the immigrants who have lately arrived have been of a better class than usual.
 They have brought with them an average of $72 per head.
-Let them come, but let them keep out of politics for five years.
+Let them come, but keep out of politics for five years.
 There’s plenty of room out West yet.”

 Once they left the Eastern cities, immigrants moved westward in various ways.
 By the 1830s, well-established trails and roads had been laid out in the East.
 If a person could afford not to walk, horses, wagons, and stages were a way to move westward.
 Water transportation, however, remained the most efficient and cheapest method.
 The Erie Canal was the preferred route; it began in New York City and was the easiest way to circumvent the Appalachian Mountains.
 Water and land transportation from Buffalo, New York, could take the traveler across Ohio to the Ohio River, where flatboats, keelboats, and the newer steamboats plied the waters.
 Settlers traveled down this river to Cairo, Illinois, and ascended the Mississippi River by steamboat to St. Louis, Missouri.
 Some settled there, while others pushed still further westward.